canxerian/canxerian.github.io/src/content/blog/living-a-life-less-lonely.md

 However, along the way, my social life, and by extension, my well-being, quietly took a back seat.

 So I decided to be more deliberate about it.
-This post is a note to my future self -  a list of easy-to-do things that to get unstuck, in case I forget.
+This post is a note to my future self -  a list of easy-to-do things to get unstuck, in case I forget.

 ## Fill my calendar with coffee/lunch/walks
 It's easy to fall in to a cycle of waiting for someone or something to come by.
 But inevitably, nothing happens when nothing happens - a sort of cruel loop.